contactgilmore/contactgilmore.github.io/_posts/2025-06-20-GTNY-newrelic.md

 ---

+>
 > **Disclaimer:
 > Everything in this blog is written with beginners in mind.
 If you're curious about Site Reliability Engineering and don't know where to start—you're exactly who this is for.
-I’m not here to throw jargon at you or assume you know it all.
-The goal is to keep it practical, simple, and clear.
-Whether you're switching roles, starting your tech journey, or just SRE-curious—welcome.
-This is the stuff I wish someone explained to me.**
+I'm not here to throw a bunch of jargon at you or assume you already know everything.
+The goal is to keep it clear, practical, and beginner-friendly.
+Whether you're switching roles, just getting started in tech, or exploring SRE for the first time—welcome!
+This is the stuff I wish I had been told.**
 >

 ---